News and Events

-Board of County Commissioners (BCC), Planning Commission (PC), and Board of Adjustment (BOA) Hearings have shifted to a virtual hearing format due to COVID-19.
-Visit our virtual hearings page for information about hearing dates and how to participate.
+Board of County Commissioners (BCC), Planning Commission (PC), and Board of Adjustment (BOA) Hearings have shifted to a hybrid hearing format due to COVID-19.
+Visit our Hybrid Hearings page for information about hearing dates and how to participate.

 Community Meetings have shifted to a virtual community meeting format due to COVID-19.
 Visit our Community Meetings page to access and participate in virtual Community Meetings.

 You may click on the buttons below to visit the Virtual Hearings and Virtual Community Meetings pages.

 2021 Permit and Development Fees and Traffic Impact Fees are available.
 See the Fees page.